From Irish Christmas traditions to recurring mistakes, travesties, and incidents the holidays in Ireland are certainly special

-Each of these delights await me just a few short days away.
-I hope that some similarly delicious and traditional treats await you all too, and that 2015 finishes off with a familial sobbing session as you reach for your fifth helping of turkey with one hand as the other clutches a half-eaten chocolate Santa.
+Each of these delights awaits me just a few short days away.
+I hope that some similarly delicious and traditional treats await you all too and that 2018 finishes off with a familial sobbing session as you reach for your fifth helping of turkey with one hand as the other clutches a half-eaten chocolate Santa.

 A very merry and criminally indulgent Christmas to you and yours!